espressif/arduino-esp32/docs/en/api/preferences.rst

       * ``defaultValue`` (Optional)
          - must match the data type of the method if provided.

    **Returns**
       * the value stored against ``key`` if the call is successful.
       * ``defaultValue``, if it is provided; ``0`` otherwise.

    **Notes**
       * Attempting to retrieve a key without a namespace being available will fail.
-      * Attempting to retrieve value from a non existant key will fail.
+      * Attempting to retrieve value from a non existent key will fail.
       * A message providing the reason for a failed call is sent to the arduino-esp32 ``log_e`` facility.